VrchStudio/comfyui-web-viewer/docs/logic_nodes.md

 4. **Node Outputs:**
    - **Output1–Output8 (BOOLEAN):** Current states for each channel.
    - **JSON (JSON):** JSON object grouping triggers, initial, and current states for all channels.

+5. **Visual Indicators:**
+   - Renders eight non‑clickable circular indicators in the UI, one per channel, showing each current state.